You are here

 Admission and Registration:

 Students applying for a FLAS fellowship must submit, in addition to the enrollment form; an online FLAS application which includes a transcript, two letters of recommendation, and a brief statement of study and career objectives.
 FLAS application materials should be submitted to the South Asia Program, Cornell University, 170 Uris Hall, Ithaca, NY 14853.
 Students who are not applying for a FLAS fellowship but who are interested in applying for additional support through the Nepali Language Program should include, along with the enrollment form, a brief statement of study and career objectives and an indication of their financial needs.
-Applications for financial aid are due by February 15, 2017.
+Applications for financial aid are due by February 13, 2019 at 4:30pm.
+The FLAS deadline has been extended to Tuesday, March 5, 2019.
 Within two weeks after acceptance into the program, a US$200 non-refundable deposit is due.
 The deposit will be applied to the cost of the tuition.
 The remainder of the tuition is due before or on the first day of the program.
 Checks should be made payable to Cornell University.

 Housing and Dining: